firesim/firesim/docs/Advanced-Usage/Debugging/Debugging-Hardware-Using-ILA.rst

 Using the ILA at Runtime
 ------------------------

+Prerequisite: Make sure that ports 3121 and 10201 are enabled in the firesim AWS security group.

 In order to use the ILA, we must enable the GUI interface on our manager instance.
 This can be done by running the command: